MurphyPone/murphypone.github.io/src/content/information-theory.md

 If $p =0.01$, then $P_u(E) \approx 6.79 \times 10^{-5}$.

 The correspondning bit error rates can be bounded as well.
-(Imagine being a slutty lil bit error rate uWu 🥵). $P_{u_b}$ can be lower bounded by the assumption that undetected codeword error corresponds to only a single message bit error, and upper bounded by the worst possible case that undetected codeword error corresponds to _all_ $k$ message bits being in error:
+(Imagine being a naughty lil bit error rate uWu 🥵). $P_{u_b}$ can be lower bounded by the assumption that undetected codeword error corresponds to only a single message bit error, and upper bounded by the worst possible case that undetected codeword error corresponds to _all_ $k$ message bits being in error:

 $$
 \frac{1}{k} P_u(E) \leq P_{u_b} \leq P_u(E)